Fordinh4/Promodo-Timer/README.md

 Users can configure adjustable work and break periods to suit their preferences and work patterns with this web application.
 A notification sound will indicate the time to take a break when the work interval expires, and vice versa.
 Users can also keep a to-do list within the app to help them stay organized and productive.

-## 🧩 Problems and Solutions

-During the development of this project, several challenges were encountered, including:

-1. **Implementing Sound Notifications**: Implementing Sound Notifications: The "Howler.js" library  was used in this project to address the issue of notification sounds not playing on some devices, primarily the Safari browser for iPhone and MacBook users.
-By include this library, customers who have their device's ringer on or silent mode turned off can now get audio alerts in between each period.
-With the help of this technology, audio playback is guaranteed to be straightforward, giving users the ability to organise their work and break times efficiently.

-2. **Handling Local Storage**: It was challenging to store and retrieve data from the browser's local storage when the to-do list function and the user's timer settings were implemented.
-Users can save tasks and timer preferences even when the browser is closed thanks to JavaScript's use of the local storage API.
-Users may restart work sessions and keep their to-do list across sessions thanks to this personalized experience.

-3. **Responsive Design for Mobile Devices**: Ensuring that the web application's interface is responsive and user-friendly on various screen sizes and devices required careful design considerations.
-The application needed to adapt its layout and components to provide a convenient experience for users on both desktop and mobile devices.

 ## 📝 Features

 - Customizable work and break intervals to cater to individual preferences.